Wednesday, March 16, 2011

 Kitty Kafe installed

-The front yard is not normally accessible to the cats or the chickens so there is plenty of green grass.
+The front yard was not normally accessible to the cats or the chickens so there is plenty of green grass.
 We decided to build a protected caged-in area which could be accessed from the back yard, through a kitty door in the fence.
-The "Kiitty Kafe" is made from a 32" cylinder of 6" mesh 16-gauge wire wrapped with 1" chicken wire mesh, sunk into the ground and weighted down with medium-sized rocks.
+The "Kitty Kafe" is made from a 32" cylinder of 6" mesh 16-gauge wire wrapped with 1" chicken wire mesh, sunk into the ground and weighted down with medium-sized rocks.
 The access ramp is a piece of plywood surround by a shield of chicken wire mesh.

 Entry way from back yard